Premier League to switch five games a week to pay-per-view

-But under the new interim plan, those matches outside of the normal slots for broadcast games, mostly in the Saturday 3pm local (1400 GMT) time slot, will now be available only for purchase via pay-per-view platforms.
+But under the new interim plan, those matches outside of the normal slots for broadcast games, mostly in the Saturday 3pm BST slot, will now be available only for purchase via pay-per-view platforms.

-"Under these new arrangements, the current live match selections will remain in place and will be broadcast as normal," the league said in a statement https://www.premierleague.com/news/1859021.
+"Under these new arrangements, the current live match selections will remain in place and will be broadcast as normal," the league said in a statement.

 "In addition, the five matches per round not already selected will be made available to supporters on a pay-per-view basis, accessed via BT Sport Box Office and Sky Sports Box Office platforms.